marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 origin	https://gitlab.com/exegetic/<repository_name>.git (push)
 ```

 This states that if we make any changes and "push" to the cloud repository, or the "origin", this will be to the location specified above.
-Similarily if we "pull" any changes made by others on the same repository into our copy, we will "pull" changes made to the "origin" into our copy of the repository.
+Similarily if we "pull" and merge any changes into our copy of the repository, the changes will be those made to the "origin".

 ## Connecting Existing Local Repository To A Remote Repository